Russia to Help Cuba Restore Energy Potential

 Havana Interested in Developing Alternative Energy Sources

-Russian Minister of Energy Sergei Tsivilev met with his Cuban counterpart, Vicente de la O Levy, on the sidelines of Russian Energy Week.
-The topic of the negotiations was the restoration of the island nation's energy potential with the involvement of Russian companies, according to the press service of the Russian Ministry of Energy.
+Russian Minister of Energy Sergei Tsivilev met with his Cuban counterpart Vicente de la O Levy on the sidelines of Russian Energy Week.
+The topic of the negotiations was the restoration of the island nation's energy potential with the involvement of Russian companies, the Russian Ministry of Energy's press service reported.

-Sergei Tsivilev and Vicente de la O Levy discussed expanding cooperation between the two countries in the energy sector.
+Sergei Tsivilev and Vicente de la O Levy discussed expanding cooperation between the two countries in the fuel and energy sector.

-Press service of the Russian Ministry of Energy
+Press Service of the Ministry of Energy of Russia

-The Cuban authorities are interested in developing environmentally friendly renewable energy sources (which include sunlight, wind, water, geothermal heat, and biomass).
+The Cuban authorities are interested in developing environmentally friendly renewable energy sources (including sunlight, wind, water, geothermal heat, and biomass).

 The ministry also reported that Tsivilev held a meeting with the Minister of Water Resources and Energy of Afghanistan, Abdul Latif Mansur.
-The parties considered the possibility of building small hydroelectric power plants (HPPs) on the territory of the South Asian state.
+The parties discussed the possibility of building small hydroelectric power plants (HPPs) in the South Asian country.

 In addition, the Afghan minister raised the topic of Russia training personnel to work in the energy sector.

-Soviet nuclear scientists helped Cuba solve the issue of energy shortages.
-In 1983, the construction of the "Juragua" NPP began 200 km from Havana.
+Soviet nuclear scientists helped Cuba solve the issue of energy shortage.
+In 1983, the construction of the "Juragua" nuclear power plant began 200 km from Havana.
 The project involved the construction of two power units with VVER-440 type reactors.

-Afghanistan's most powerful hydroelectric power station, "Naglu", is located 40 km from Kabul.
+Afghanistan's most powerful hydroelectric power plant, "Naglu," is located 40 km from Kabul.
 Its construction was financed by the USSR and was under the control of Soviet specialists in the 1960s.

 The capacity of the HPP is 100 MW, and the annual electricity generation is 2.6 kW⋅h.
 In 2006, the Russian company "Technopromexport" received a contract to modernize 2 generators and replace transformers for $32.5 million.
 The work was carried out from 2010 to 2012, and the funds for them were allocated by the World Bank.